Protect the world’s peace. Donate to support Ukraine

 Cheryl Strayed chronicles her unflinching and emotional story as she sets off alone on a 1,100-mile journey along the Pacific Crest Trail.
 Cheryl is seeking to heal herself in the aftermath of her mother's death, a painful divorce, and a habit of self-hatred, all with little hiking experience and a very large backpack.
 Cheryl faces numerous physical and internal struggles, and ultimately finds healing and strength in the wilderness.

 This memoir speaks to numerous readers as it is a captivating tale of resilience and self-discovery.
-A New York Times bestseller, 'Wild' serves as an inspiring method of unearthing the social or personal violence that comes from confronting life's hardest moments.
+A New York Times bestseller, 'Wild' serves as an inspiring testament to finding personal growth that comes from confronting life's hardest moments.

 Similarities between the books: